mskhc/dev1/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 can help in reducing inter-core communication overhead, potentially providing better performance under high load conditions.

+If the `prefer-align-cpus-by-uncorecache` policy is specified, the static policy that groups CPU resources by uncore cache where possible.
+The feature changes the cpu assignment algorithm to add sorting by uncore cache and then taking cpus aligned to the same uncore cache, where possible.
+In cases where numbers of cpu requested exceeds number of cpus grouped in the same uncore cache, the algorithm attempts best-effort to reduce assignments of cpus across minimal numbers of uncore caches.
+If the cpumanager cannot align optimally, it will still admit the workload as before.
+Uncore cache assignment will be preferred but not a requirement for this feature.
+This feature does not introduce the requirement of aligned by uncorecache but the preference to alignment of uncorecache.
+However, it is important to note that the `prefer-align-cpus-by-uncorecache` may lead to less efficient scheduling of CPUs when the system is under heavy load.

 The `full-pcpus-only` option can be enabled by adding `full-pcpus-only=true` to the CPUManager policy options.